These tips will change over time and you can request a tip on the contact page if there is something of interest to you.

 The “Current Tip” goes to the new Tax Reform Bill that Congress recently passed.
 A detailed overview from “The Tax Book News” is available to you by clicking this link 2018 Tax Law-Tax Book News Overview, or you can review the items below to get a feel for how the changes and implications in the new tax law will affect tax returns from 2018 and beyond.
 Some of the changes did not take effect until 2019 so I left this list on my site for you.

 “The Incoming Tax Law” – 34 things you need to know!

 Note: Items below in “Green” can be clicked on, which will take you to places on the Web where more background is revealed.

-As the bill becomes law, here are 34 things you need to know.
+Now that the bill is in place till 2025, below are 34 things you need to know.

 - This is the first significant reform of the U.S. tax code since 1986.